 Sydney is filled with iconic swimming spots, but the Bondi Icebergs Club is ranked among the most famous.
 Featuring an open air rock pool, the club is located at Bondi Beach.
 If you’ve been stuck inside studying for hours, it’s the perfect place to cool off.
 Waves from the ocean break over the edge of the pool, constantly refilling it with fresh seawater.
 Even if you’re not much of a swimmer, the pool’s photogenic setting makes it a must-see destination for international students in Sydney.
 Facilities at the club include a 50-metre adult pool, a shallower 25-metre kids’ pool, and a restaurant overlooking the ocean.
 Despite the fancy surrounds, entry only costs $9.

 Haven’t found a place to live in Sydney yet?
 UniLodge has student accommodation near Sydney’s best universities.
-Browse our Sydney locations to find the perfect home away from home today.
+Browse our Sydney locations to find the perfect home away from home today or discover the top 3 student accommodation properties in Sydney.